OfficialYeet638/Best-Private-server-Maker-GTA/README.md

 v0.1.3 update: deleted slow/crash effect, added capturing your friends face and change back to original rickroll.
 Debugging the flash not working problem.

-v0.1.3a update: fixed flash not working.
+Current Version: v0.1.3a update: fixed flash not working.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------